 - Umbilical cord problems

 Treating Fetal Distress

-Birth injury is a difficult area of law to pursue due to the complex nature of the medical records.
-The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
+Birth injury is a challenging area of law to pursue due to the complex nature of the medical records.
+The award-winning birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our birth trauma attorneys.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
-We give personal attention to each child and family we help, and our award-winning attorneys are available 24/7 to speak with you.
+We give personal attention to each child and family we help, and are available 24/7 to speak with you.